 Protos is an energy and resource hub located near Ellesmere Port in the North West of England.
-Developed by Peel L&P Environmental, it clusters together innovative technologies, connecting energy-intensive businesses with sources of low-carbon energy.
+Developed by Peel NRE, it clusters together innovative technologies, connecting energy-intensive businesses with sources of low-carbon energy.
 It could see over 3,000 jobs created and over £700m invested in the local area.

 Protos boasts excellent connectivity linking the site to surrounding industry via road, rail and canal.
 Its strategic location between Chester, Ellesmere Port, Liverpool and Manchester makes it the ultimate destination for UK and international markets.
 Located on the banks of the Manchester Ship Canal, the site is within 17 miles of Liverpool John Lennon Airport and 27 miles of Manchester Airport.